MantasPauliukonis/survival-clicker2-proposal/README.md

 "Character passes out"

 Once taken, game immediately calculates game progress of x seconds and gives it to player.

+## Automation

+Players can setup auto use feature that will use consumables automatically on-demand.
+Should work offline too.

+## The Inevitable

+Every one dies someday.
+That should be no different, especially at lower levels.
+Later on game will offer more features to extend characters lifetime.

 ## Addictions